recenasu/Challenge-01/README.md

 ## Installation

-> To launch the webpage, open the browser and paste the following URL in the address bar: https://recenasu.github.io/Challenge-01/
+> * To launch the webpage, open the browser and paste the following URL in the address bar: https://recenasu.github.io/Challenge-01/
+> * To access the project repo, open the browser and paste the following URL in the address bar: https://github.com/recenasu/Challenge-01

 ## Usage